inmoba/n8n-nodes-inmobalia-crm/README.md

 ## Credentials

-This package provides OAuth2 credentials to connect to the Inmobalia CRM API and a base HTTP Request node, allowing you to make custom requests to any endpoint of the Inmobalia CRM API from your n8n workflows.
+This package provides OAuth2 credentials to connect to the Inmobalia CRM API, a base HTTP Request node for custom calls, and a dedicated Inmobalia CRM node with the Contacts resource.
 Configure the credentials in n8n with your `Client ID` and `Client Secret` provided by Inmobalia.

 See the API documentation for more details about available endpoints: [Inmobalia CRM Swagger](https://api-crm.inmobalia.com/docs/swagger-ui)

 ## Usage

-This package provides authentication and a base HTTP Request node so you can add custom nodes for your Inmobalia CRM workflows.
+This package provides authentication, a base HTTP Request node, and a dedicated Inmobalia CRM node for Contacts.

 1. Go to the credentials section in n8n and create a new credential "Inmobalia CRM OAuth2 API".
-2. Use the credential created in the previous step in either the "Inmobalia CRM" or the base "HTTP Request" nodes to make API calls
+2. Use the credential created in the previous step in either the dedicated "Inmobalia CRM" node (Contacts resource) or the base "HTTP Request" node to make API calls.
+3. In the "Inmobalia CRM" node select the Contacts resource and choose an operation:
+   - list (with returnAll/limit and filters)
+   - get
+   - list files
+   - list additional addresses
+   - list lead status
+   - list sources
+   - list tags

 ## Resources
 - [Inmobalia CRM API Docs](https://api-crm.inmobalia.com/docs/swagger-ui)